0x0539/tap.io/README.md

 ### Writing an Engine

-There is only one shared file, ```shared/snake-engine.js```.
+In this example, there is only one shared file, ```shared/snake-engine.js```.
 It implements all the logic of the game.
 It defines an object called ```SnakeEngine``` that meets a specific engine interface required by the framework.

 ```